pulumi/docs/content/what-is/top-iac-tools.md

 Infrastructure as Code tools (IaC tools) let you automate the setup of your cloud resources.
 Instead of manually configuring resources in your cloud web console, you can write a script that specifies what you need, and the cloud provider sets it up for you.
 It's a great way to make infrastructure setup consistent and repeatable.

 But which tool should you use choose?
-We have our preferences and biases 😉 but let's go through the most popular and some less popular IaC tools to give you a lay of the land.
+We all have our favorites (and biases 😉), but let's take a look at a combination of modern multi-cloud tools, vendor and cloud-specific solutions, and some lesser-known options to give you the lay of the land.

 We'll assess each tool based on the following criteria: